 As children learn to hear, copy and play with separate sounds, they begin to understand letter-sound relationships.
-These kinds of activities that stimulate early literacy in preschool and kindergarten help children get ready for reading.
+The three kinds of activities below stimulate early literacy in preschool and kindergarten and help children get ready for reading.

 - hear rhyming words e.g. hit, bit, sit, lit